+An example of the worst-case scenario is when the predicted coefficients $\hat{\bm{c}}$ converge to all zeros, making all feasible solutions optimal.
+Consequently, there is a small likelihood that the solver always selects the particular optimal solution $\bm{w}^*(\hat{\bm{c}})$ equivalent to the true optimal solution $\bm{w}^*(\bm{c})$, leading to zero loss with zero prediction.

-Given a cost vector $\hat{c}$, there may be multiple optimal solutions to ${\min}_{\bm{w} \in S} \hat{\bm{c}}^\intercal \bm{w}$.
-Therefore, \citet{elmachtoub2021smart} devised the ``unambiguous" regret (also called unambiguous SPO Loss): $l_{\text{URegret}}(\hat{\bm{c}}, \bm{c}) = {\max}_{\bm{w} \in W^*(\bm{c})} \bm{w}^\intercal \bm{c} - z^*(\bm{c})$.
-This loss considers the worst case among all optimal solutions w.r.t. the predicted cost vector. \pyepo{} provides an evaluation module (Section \ref{subsec:metr}) that includes both the regret and the unambiguous regret.
-However, as Figure \ref{fig:rcurve} shows, the regret and the unambiguous regret are almost the same in all training procedures.
+\pyepo{} provides an evaluation module (Section \ref{subsec:metr}) that includes both regret and unambiguous regret.
+However, as Figure \ref{fig:rcurve} shows, regret and unambiguous regret are almost identical throughout the training procedures.
 Therefore, although unambiguous regret is more theoretically rigorous, it is not necessary to consider it in practice.

-Besides regret, decision error can also be defined as the difference between the true solution and its prediction, such as Hamming distance of solutions \citep{poganvcic2019differentiation} and squared error of the solutions \citep{berthet2020learning}.
-In addition, \citet{dalle2022learning} also considered treating the objective value $\bm{c}^\intercal \bm{w}^*_{\hat{\bm{c}}}$ itself as a loss.
+In addition to regret, the decision error can also be defined as the difference between the true solution and its prediction, such as the Hamming distance of the solutions \citep{poganvcic2019differentiation} and the squared error of the solutions \citep{berthet2020learning}.
+Moreover, \citet{dalle2022learning} also considered treating the objective value $\bm{c}^\intercal \bm{w}^*_{\hat{\bm{c}}}$ itself as a loss.